CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/themes/2019-02-7-internal_recon.md

 title: Internal recon
 category: themes
 permalink: /themes/internal_recon
+description: "The attacker explores the victim’s environment to gain a better understanding of the environment, the roles and responsibilities of key individuals, and to determine where an organization stores information of interest."
 ---
 # Attack theme

 The attacker explores the victim’s environment to gain a better understanding of the environment, the roles and responsibilities of key individuals, and to determine where an organization stores information of interest.

 ## Categories